Skip to main content Skip to accessibility

 Complaints

 Complaints are welcomed at all levels.
-They allow us to put things right where they have gone wrong and identify shortcomings which can then be addressed.
-We seek to reach speedy and satisfactory resolution.
+They allow us to put things right where they have gone wrong and address any shortcomings.
+We seek to reach a speedy and satisfactory resolution.

 The following are our principles when dealing with complaints:

 We encourage our customers to give feedback to departments at the point of service.
 We aim to resolve complaints at the initial point of contact.
-Wherever possible staff will be adequately equipped to respond to complaints, including being given appropriate authority, training and supervision.
+Where possible, staff will be equipped to respond to complaints.
+This includes being given appropriate authority, training and supervision.

 Complaint acknowledgement